 Full degree student

 You plan on studying at Université Paris 1 Panthéon-Sorbonne for a Bachelor's or a Master's degree outside of the student exchange agreements?
 The procedure to follow to apply as a full degree student varies according to your nationality, your country of residence and the nationality of the degree you are preparing (or you have graduated from).
-Paris 1 Panthéon-Sorbonne will apply the same tuition fee rates for the academic year 2021/2022 to French and foreign students regardless of whether they come from a European Union member state.
+Paris 1 Panthéon-Sorbonne will apply the same tuition fee rates for the academic year 2021/2022 to French and foreign students regardless of whether they come from a European Union member state (voted by the Board of Governors on 28th January 2021).

 1. Choose your course